nachiketpatil/bank_marketing_analysis/README.md

 This is practical assignment 3 to analyse performance of different ML models on bank direct marketing data

 ## Problem Statement

-The commands and code to manipulate and visualize the data is provided in and Interactive Python Notebook (Jupyter Notebook) in the repository.
+The goal of this exercise is to evaluate performance and accuracy of different Classification models in ML on the given Bank Direct Marketing Dataset.
+Provide actionable feedback based on the analysis.

 ## Data Description
-The dataset contains :
-### 1. User Attributes

-### 2. Contextual Attributes

-### 3. Coupon Attributes

-### Acceptance of coupon Y:
+The dataset is taken from the UCI Machine Learning repository [link](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+It comes from from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
+It contains client attributes like age, job, marital status, etc, there are some attributes of when was the client last contacted.
+Other socio-economic attributes are also included and finally the result of the marketing contact - whether the client accepted the offer of long term deposit or not.

-The dataset is in the `/data` subfolder.
+The dataset is in the `/data` subfolder, file name `bank-additional-full.csv`.

 ## Dependencies
 This project requires the following Python libraries: